Enrollment Services frequently asked questions are divided into the following areas:

 14. What is Higher One?
 What is the URI Refund Card?

-URI issues student refunds electronically and Higher One is the financial institution with whom we have partnered to provide this service.
-We offer two refund choices.
-You can choose to have your funds deposited via ACH to your own personal bank account, or you can choose to activate the URI Refund Card and have the funds deposited to the card.
-All new students will receive a URI Refund Card in the mail.
+URI encourages students to receive their refunds electronically and Higher One is the financial institution with whom we have partnered to provide this service.
+We offer three refund choices.
+You can choose to have your funds deposited via ACH to your own personal bank account, you can choose to activate the URI Refund Debit Card and have the funds deposited to the card, or you can choose to have a paper check issued and mailed to your home address.
+All new students will receive a URI Refund Debit Card in the mail.
 Do not throw it away!
 It is NOT a credit card.
 The card is your key to accessing a website where you will set up your refund choice.
 Please visit www.URIRefundCard.com for more details.